 The course is designed for candidates aiming for a career in community paediatrics or paediatric general practice.
 Candidates are required to hold the Diploma of Paediatrics (refer to the entry earlier in this Handbook) or equivalent degree or diploma prior to enrolment in the course.
 The course requires 2 years professional experience in paediatrics, and at least 1 of these 2 years must be in professional activities of a community nature outside the hospital.
-Candidates with professional experience in paediatrics under supervisors acceptable to the University may be exempted from part or all of the professional experience required and may elect to enrol for the course while undertaking other professional duties.
-A feature of the course is the wide range of activities and studies available in the second year permitting the development of a large number of special skills for future paediatric practice.
+Candidates with professional experience in paediatrics under supervisors acceptable to the University may be exempted from part or all of the professional experience required and may elect to enclored for the course while undertaking other professional duties.
+A feature of the second year permitting the development of a large number of special skills for future paediatric practice.